Node similarity distribution of complex networks and its application in link prediction: Introduction

-Based on how much the network topological information is used, the graph-based link prediction methods can be divided into three categories: the local, global and quasi-local methods.
-The local methods include the indices such as Common Neighbor (CN) \cite{liben07}, Adamic-Adar (AA) \cite{adamic03}, Resource Allocation (RA) \cite{zhou09}, Preferential Attachment (PA) \cite{barabasi99}, and many derivatives \cite{martinez17}.
-These local methods use only the neighbor-based topological information, and show good enough accuracy with relatively low computational cost, which is significant for large and dynamic networks.
-The limitation of this type of methods is that they neglect the possibility of link formation among distant nodes.
-The global methods, such as the Katz \cite{katz53}, Negated Shortest Path (NSP) \cite{liben05}, and Path Entropy (PE) \cite{xuz16}, utilize the whole network topological information, and thus can give similarity scores to all node pairs.
-However, their computational cost is inhibitive for large networks.
-The quasi-local methods, such as Local Path (LP) \cite{lu09}, and Local Random Walks (LRW) \cite{liuw10}, aim at pursuing balance between the local and global methods.
-These link prediction methods can be applied to the friendship recommendation in social networks \cite{wangd}, personalized product recommendation in e-commerce \cite{xief}, structure and function analysis of biological networks \cite{barzelb,sulaimany}, etc.
+Depending on how much the network topological information is used, the graph-based methods for link prediction can be grouped into three categories: \romannumeral1) local methods, \romannumeral2) global methods and \romannumeral3) quasi-local methods.
+The local methods include indices such as Common Neighbor (CN)~\cite{liben07}, Adamic-Adar (AA)~\cite{adamic03}, Resource Allocation (RA)~\cite{zhou09}, Preferential Attachment (PA)~\cite{barabasi99}, and many derivatives~\cite{martinez17,tan2014link,zhu2015information}.
+While these local methods use the neighborhood topology information only, they have demonstrated promising accuracy with relatively low computational cost, and thus can be scalable to large and dynamic networks.
+However, this type of methods neglect the possibility of link formation among distant nodes.
+On the other hand, the global methods, such as the Katz~\cite{katz53}, Negated Shortest Path (NSP)~\cite{liben05} and Path Entropy (PE)~\cite{xuz16}, utilize the whole network topological information, and thus can give similarity scores to all node pairs, yet their computational cost is often inhibitive for large networks.
+The quasi-local methods, such as Local Path (LP)~\cite{lu09}, and Local Random Walks (LRW)~\cite{liuw10}, aim at pursuing balance between the local and global methods.
+Methods in this category can be applied to the friendship recommendation in social networks~\cite{wangd}, personalized product recommendation in e-commerce~\cite{xief,fu2018link}, structure and function analysis of biological networks~\cite{barzelb,sulaimany}, etc.

-Although the similarity between two nodes has been well discussed in the literature, so far there has been little knowledge of the similarity among an arbitrary number of nodes, exploration of which will favor the research of high-order link prediction (hyperlink prediction) in hypernetworks \cite{Zhangm18}.
-A further fundamental question is: what are the node similarity distributions of various complex networks, and what they mean to link prediction?
-For instance, if the common neighbor based similarity (CNS) distribution is very homogeneous, the CN-based similarity indices will be ineffective in the link prediction.
-To the best of our knowledge, our work makes the first effort to solve this problem.